Bacon-Wrapped Jalapeño Poppers

 - For best results, line a large baking pan with foil and place a baking/cooling rack on top.
 Cook the peppers on the rack to keep them from getting soggy.
 The foil underneath will catch all of the juices or cheese.

-- When prepping the jalapeños, I recommend wearing gloves or at least wash your hands immediately after handling the peppers.
-Depending on how hot the peppers are, the seeds might burn your fingers.
+- When prepping the jalapeños, I recommend wearing gloves or at least wash your hands immediately after handling them.
+Depending on how hot they are, the seeds might burn your fingers.

-- Removing the seeds and ribs from the jalapeños removes most of the heat from the peppers; if you like it spicier, leave some of the seeds and ribs in the pepper.
+- Removing the seeds and ribs from the jalapeños removes most of the heat; if you like spicy, leave some of the seeds and ribs in the pepper.

-- I like to serve my Bacon-Wrapped Jalapeño Poppers with a side of ranch or blue cheese for dipping, but honestly these are pretty irresistible as-is too.
+- I like to serve my Poppers with a side of ranch or blue cheese for dipping, but honestly these are pretty irresistible as-is too.

 - This is one of those party snacks that will disappear quick!
 Do yourself a favor and make a double batch!